GreenOpsInc/atlas/docs/getting-started.md

 ## 1. Set up Kafka

 In case you do not have a Kafka instance, you can use [Strimzi](https://strimzi.io/) (a CNCF cloud-native Kafka project) to set up a Kafka cluster in your Kubernetes environment.
-If you are using minikube, it is recommended to have 4 GB memory for the VM, as 2 GB isnt always enough.
+If you are using minikube, it is recommended to have 4 GB memory for the VM, as 2 GB isnt always enough:

+    minikube start --memory=4096

 Set up Strimzi using: